zhilin963/manifest-update/README.md

 * **Manifest Upload**
 Licensee generates the latest manifest, upload it to blockchain via a smart contract, which records the name, the version number and the content of manifest.
 * **Sending Request**
 Device sends the update request periodically to the blockchain.
-The smart contract receives the request, then check the name, the address and the existing version number of device.
+The smart contract receives the request, then checks the name, the address and the existing version number of device.
 * **Manifest Download**

-## 3. Functional Design
+The smart contract receives the request, then checks the name, the address and the existing version number of device.
+If the existing version is not the latest, moreover, the latest version is available, then the device can download the latest version through the smart contract.
 <div align=center><img width="300" height="500" src="https://github.com/zhilin963/manifest-update/blob/main/IMG/contract2.jpg" />  </div>

 **modifier isVendor()**: check if the message sender is the Licensee.